 Teachers College is committed to maintaining a safe environment for students.
-Because of this commitment and because of federal and state regulations, we must advise you that if you tell any of your instructors about sexual harassment or gender-based misconduct involving a member of the campus community, your instructor is required to report this information to the Title IX Coordinator, Janice Robinson.
-She will treat this information as private, but will need to follow up with you and possibly look into the matter.
-The Ombuds officer for Gender-Based Misconduct is a confidential resource available for students, staff and faculty.
+Because of this commitment and because of federal and state regulations, we must advise you that if you tell any of your instructors about sexual harassment or gender-based misconduct involving a member of the campus community, your instructor is required to report this information to the Title IX Coordinators.
+They will treat this information as private but will need to follow up with you and possibly investigate the matter.
+The Ombuds officer for Gender-Based Misconduct is a confidential resource available for students, staff, and faculty.
 "Gender-based misconduct" includes sexual assault, stalking, sexual harassment, dating violence, domestic violence, sexual exploitation, and gender-based harassment.
-For more information; http://sexualrespect.columbia.edu/gender-basedmisconduct-policy-students.
+For more information, visit: Sexual respect at Columbia University